alexnitta/faunauth/README.md

 \*Note that if you want your users to be able to log in with a username, they must register with both an email address and username.

-## Version and change log
+Faunauth is MIT-licensed.
+Contributions are welcome; please see [./CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute.

-This package follows [Semantic Versioning](https://semver.org/) by using [semantic-release](https://github.com/semantic-release/semantic-release).
+The faunuath npm package follows [Semantic Versioning](https://semver.org/) by using [semantic-release](https://github.com/semantic-release/semantic-release).
 This means that the version number is determined automatically using commit messages.
 A change log is also automatically created in [./docs/CHANGELOG.md](./docs/CHANGELOG.md).

 ## Caveats